The Celebrity Personal Assistant Network

 Just because you turned off all of your laptop's background programs while doing your online job interview doesn't mean that you're safe.
 If you live with roommates or a family member, then you should ask them to refrain from using the internet while you're in the interview.

-You will usually see poor performance on your computer screen because it will be pixelated.
+You will usually see poor performance on your computer screen because it will be pixelated, and you may even get an alert from the video software saying that you have low bandwidth.

 Plug in your computer; don't use the battery

 You may think you are safe if your battery is half charged, but you could run out of power during your job interview.
-Skype, Zoom and other similar platforms like WeChat take a lot of computing power, especially when you are streaming audio and video.
+Zoom and other similar platforms like Microsoft Teams take a lot of computing power, especially when you are streaming audio and video.

 Check your microphone